Skip to content

 Druim Fada — common questions

-How hard is Druim Fada?
+How difficult is Druim Fada?

-Can I bring my dog up Druim Fada?
+Can dogs go up Druim Fada?

-Is there mobile signal on Druim Fada?
+Will I get phone signal on Druim Fada?

 Patchy signal.
 O2 occasionally picks up near ridge crest; otherwise poor.